Western INBRE Visiting Fellow

 6. Family educational background

-7. State in which you graduated high school (preference given for those who graduated high school in the Western INBRE region)
+7. State in which you graduated high school (preference is given for those who graduated high school in the Western INBRE region)

 8. Obstacles you have overcome to obtain your education